KainosSoftwareLtd/ai-enhanced-platform/docs/mkdocs/aep-docs/docs/design.md

 ![AEP Application Flow](img/aep-application-flow.png)

+## Prompt Injection Detection
+AEP uses [Azure's AI Content Safety Service](https://azure-ai-content-safety-api-docs.developer.azure-api.net/) to detect prompt injections in the generated text.

+If the prompt contains more than 10000 characters, the prompt is split into smaller chunks of 10000 characters each.
+Each chunk is then sent to the AI Content Safety Service for analysis.

+If the prompt contains more than 100000 characters, the prompt is automatically flagged as a possible prompt injection to protect the system from potential abuse.

 ## AEP Costs Summary (March 31 - April 29) 💰

 | Azure Resource                           | SKU/Size                                     | Cost    |